 Despite the collapse of the Costa Rican economy in the early 1980s, the national park system continued to expand.
 When La Amistad National Park was created in 1982, it nearly doubled the size of the national park system.
 By the end of the decade, additional land was protected in “debt-for-nature” swaps initiated by U.S. conservation organizations such as the World Wildlife Fund and Conservation International.
 In exchange for protecting natural resources, the U.S. government forgave many of Costa Rica’s massive foreign debts.

-The creation of Costa Rica’s national park system, and the subsequent rise of eco-tourism, has helped foster a strong culture of environmentalism in Costa Rica.
+The creation of Costa Rica’s national park system, and the subsequent rise of eco-tourism, helped foster a strong culture of environmentalism in Costa Rica.
 In 2011, just 8% of Costa Ricans agreed with the statement “Priority should be given to economic development even if it means damaging the environment.”
 With strong public support, the Costa Rican government is pushing forward with bold new initiatives.
-Blessed with an abundance of hydropower, geothermal and wind energy, Costa Rica has set the impressive goal of becoming the world’s first carbon-neutral country by 2021.
+Blessed with an abundance of hydropower, geothermal, and wind energy, Costa Rica has set the impressive goal of becoming the world’s first carbon-neutral country.